 We have a unique partnership with Imperial College London and employ an Imperial College London Outreach Fellow who teaches Science both at Oundle and at our partner schools.
 Our Outreach Scientist role leads teacher development and many of our STEM outreach activities.
 We also have a valuable link with Swansea University, with students from the university’s Engineering department regularly visiting Oundle to share ideas and advise on pupils’ DET projects in the Patrick Engineering Centre.
 A further formal partnership with the Royal College of Music enables talented musicians from Oundle to work with professors and students for mutual benefit.

 In 2018 we became a founding member of the Oundle, Peterborough and East Northants (OPEN) Learning Partnership.
 Alongside Laxton Junior School and four schools from the maintained sector (Thomas Deacon Academy, Kettering Buccleuch Academy, Prince William School and Oundle CE Primary School), the OPEN Learning Partnership aims to increase opportunity, raise aspirations and allow the sharing of best practice between schools.
 Through our connections with these schools, our pupils are able to develop a broader life experience and to be challenged by the skills and talents of those that they work alongside.

 All such opportunities rely on connections with organisations and people across many different communities.
-We are privileged to work with many partnerships, establishing a high degree of trust and mutual benefit in striving to develop ‘global contributors’ of whom we can all be truly proud.
+We are privileged to work with many partnerships, establishing a high degree of trust and mutual benefit in striving to develop ‘global contributors’.

 To find out more about the OPEN Learning Partnership, please contact Gordon Montgomery, Head of Partnerships.